Skip to the main content.

 Safety and Usability in Occupied Spaces

 Far-UVC technology has a primary advantage over traditional 254-nm UVC devices in its safety for human exposure.
-Conventional UVC devices at 254 nm require strict monitoring to prevent accidental exposure, as they can harm skin and eyes, potentially causing skin cancer or cataracts.
+Conventional UVC devices at 254 nm require strict monitoring to prevent accidental exposure, as they can harm the skin and eyes, potentially causing skin cancer or cataracts.
 In contrast, Far-UVC at 222nm does not penetrate beyond the most superficial epidermal layers and is safe for use within threshold limits set by organizations like the American Conference of Governmental Industrial Hygienists (ACGIH).
 This makes Far-UVC practical for continuous use in occupied bathrooms.

 Implications for Healthcare and Community Settings

 The study’s findings underscore Far-UVC technology's potential to reduce pathogen transmission in shared bathrooms across healthcare, community, and hospitality settings.
 Hospitals, in particular, face a high risk of healthcare-associated infections (HAIs), and bathrooms have been implicated as contamination sources.
-By integrating Far-UVC technology into routine decontamination protocols, healthcare facilities could add an extra layer of pathogen protection without additional manual cleaning.
+By integrating Far-UVC technology into routine decontamination protocols, healthcare facilities could add a layer of pathogen protection without additional manual cleaning.

 Beyond healthcare, Far-UVC technology could be beneficial in high-traffic areas like schools, airports, and public restrooms, where large numbers of people interact daily.
 Its consistent pathogen reduction, even in hard-to-clean areas, makes this technology a promising tool for enhancing public health and hygiene.